What it means to be a student in SBS at UMass

 Students and faculty in the College of Social & Behavioral Sciences study human behavior through the lens of the social sciences, gaining deep knowledge about individuals, societies and cultures to help solve the most pressing issues of the day.
 The College houses eleven majors, fifteen departments, and an Exploratory Track to help focus your interests.
 As an SBS major, you are guided by SBS Pathways – our integrative approach to curriculum and advising – ensuring that you become a critical thinker, well-rounded individual, and skilled and innovative professional.

-You’ll receive a vigorous, well-rounded education that will prepare you for a career and for life while leaving you inspired and motivated to make an impact.
+You’ll receive a rigorous, well-rounded education that will prepare you for a career and for life while leaving you inspired and motivated to make an impact.

 Our SBS Pathways approach guides you to make proactive and empowered choices as you pursue academic, co-curricular, experiential, and professional opportunities.
 We believe that no liberal arts education is complete without an integration of all of these aspects of your college experience, and we offer you the support and the challenge to design your own unique SBS Pathways with a sense of inquiry and purpose.